Jennifer Brady joins growing list of absentees for Australian Open

 MELBOURNE, Australia – Jennifer Brady has become the latest withdrawal from next month’s Australian Open and two warm-up tournaments because of injury.

-Australian Open officials on Sunday confirmed the 2021 finalist would miss the tournament due to a left foot injury, and said in a tweet: “wishing you a speedy recovery Jen.”
+Australian Open officials confirmed the 2021 finalist would miss the tournament due to a left foot injury, and said in a tweet: “wishing you a speedy recovery Jen.”

 Brady, ranked 25, made her maiden grand slam final at last year’s event at Melbourne Park , losing in straight sets to Naomi Osaka.